 A company’s enterprise resource planning (ERP) system is one of the pillars of its record-keeping and process management architecture and is central to many of its critical functions.
 It is the heart of its accounting and financial record-keeping processes.
 In manufacturing and distribution, ERP manages inventory and some elements of logistics.
 Companies also may use it to handle core human resources record-keeping and to store product and customer master data.
 Often, companies bolt other functionality onto the core ERP system or extensively modify it to address limitations in the system.
 Because of the breadth of its functionality, those unfamiliar with the details of information technology may perceive ERP as a black box that controls just about everything.
 So it’s not surprising that when a company’s information technology becomes more of an issue than a solution, many assume that the ERP system needs replacing.
 This may or may not be true, so it’s important for a company to assess its existing ERP system in the context of its business requirements (as they are now and will be in the immediate future) and evaluate options for it.

-Topics: ERP, Office of Finance, Operational Performance Management (OPM), Analytics, CIO, Business Performance Management (BPM), CFO, Customer Performance Management (CPM), Data, Financial Performance Management (FPM), HR, Sales Performance Management (SPM), Supply Chain Performance Management (SCPM), Workforce Performance Management (WPM)
+Topics: Analytics, Business Performance Management (BPM), CFO, CIO, Customer Performance Management (CPM), Data, ERP, Financial Performance Management (FPM), HR, Operational Performance Management (OPM), Sales Performance Management (SPM), Supply Chain Performance Management (SCPM), Workforce Performance Management (WPM), Office of Finance

 SYSPRO is a 35-year-old ERP vendor that focuses on products for midsize companies, particularly those in manufacturing and distribution.
 In manufacturing, SYSPRO supports make, configure and assemble, engineer to order, make to stock and job shop environments.
 The company attempts to differentiate itself through vertical specialization and its years of ongoing development, which can reduce the need for customization and cut the cost of initial and ongoing configuration to suit the needs of companies in these industries, thereby cutting the total cost of ownership.
 Worldwide its targeted verticals include electronics, food, machinery and equipment and medical devices; in the United States, it adds automotive parts (original equipment and after-market) and energy.